 American Express uses blockchain to run a portion of its popular rewards program.
 Each point works just like a Bitcoin as far as the ledger is concerned.
 You can now cash in points with blockchain enabling the process in the background.

 Blockchain is used for a wide range of other purposes as well, including logistics, web hosting, contracts and bookkeeping.
 Blockchain is also useful for many government purposes, including potentially handling voting and elections.
 Because of the transparency and anonymity blockchain can provide, it is ideal for casting secure and confidential ballots online.

 This technology could also serve many valuable uses with medical records, making them both secure and transportable across doctors and hospitals.

 Over the coming years, blockchain may make its way into every part of digital banking, finance, and commerce.
 It could ultimately drive everything from your bank account and investments to your monthly credit card statement.
 The possibilities of blockchain are nearly endless, and while it is a decade old, we are still on the new frontier of possibilities with blockchain.

 Now when you are at a dinner party and someone brings up how silly it was to invest in Bitcoin, you could counter that while Bitcoin may not change the world, blockchain has the potential to revolutionize much of our financial and digital lives.

-While it is good to have a basic understanding of how it works, you certainly don’t need to be an expert in blockchain.
+While it is good to have a basic understanding of how it works, you certainly don't need to be an expert in blockchain.
 Just know that it is working silently in the background to power more and more of your digital asset tracking.
-A growing use of blockchain is certainly something to be excited about.
+Growing use of blockchain is certainly something to be excited about.